Who is Meg Brown? - Franklin - Australian Labor Party

 Her background and dedication to her community set a solid foundation for her aspirations to serve as a representative in the Tasmanian Parliament.

-What are Meg Brown's Political Values?
+What are Meg Brown's Australian Labor Party Values?

 Meg Brown is a member of the Australian Labor Party.